alan-turing-institute/dce-community/README.md

 📫 Contact
 ---

-This repository is maintained by Gabin Kayumbi, Senior Research Community Manager (SRCM) of Data Centric Engineering (DCE).
+This repository is maintained by Gabin Kayumbi, Senior Research Community Manager (SRCM) and Fran Gomez Medina Research Application Manager (RAM), of Data Centric Engineering (DCE)
 *Please create [an issue](../../issues) to report any bug, or share suggestions for the development of this project.*
-For any organisation-related queries or concerns, you can directly reach out to Gabin Kayumbi by emailing [gkayumbi@turing.ac.uk](mailto:gkayumbi@turing.ac.uk).
+For any organisation-related queries or concerns, you can directly reach out to Gabin Kayumbi or Fran Gomez Medina by emailing [gkayumbi@turing.ac.uk](mailto:gkayumbi@turing.ac.uk) or [fgomezmedina@turing.ac.uk](mailto:fgomezmedina@turing.ac.uk)

 🤗 Code of Conduct
 ---